RELIGION CURRICULUM AND CHARACTER EDUCATION PROGRAM:

 - Poetry: Harp & Laurel Wreath and many others

-STBCA uses Saxon Math, a method well known for its spiral method, which enables students to solidify their grasp of math facts in the younger grades.
-Saxon’s incremental and cumulative approach allows students to master concepts daily and develop fundamental memorization techniques.
-Students learn advanced content through Saxon Math at a level above their current grade.
+SBCA uses Think!
+Mathematics textbooks, which utilize Singapore Mathematics, well known for its spiral method, which enables students to solidify their grasp of math facts in the younger grades.
+The Singapore Mathematic’s incremental and cumulative approach allows students to master concepts daily and develop fundamental memorization techniques.

 Through both simple and more complex experimentation, the study of science should teach children to observe their surroundings carefully and help them to understand the world around them.
 With reading and discussion, writing to document hypotheses and observations, and hands-on activities and experimentation, children will begin to hone their natural ability to investigate and learn.